Quantum Tokens for Digital Signatures: Abstract

 We introduce a new quantum cryptographic primitive which we call a tokenized signature scheme.
 Ordinary digital signatures are used to produce signed documents which are publicly verifiable but are unfeasible to forge by third parties.
 A tokenized signature scheme has the additional property that the signer can produce and distribute one-use quantum signing tokens that allow the holder to sign one (and only one) document of her choice.

-We provide a candidate construction for tokenized signatures based on Aaronson and Christiano's quantum money scheme.
-We also show that these schemes satisfy various other notions of security, including revocability, testability, and everlasting security.
-Finally, we show that any testable tokenized signature scheme can be used as a quantum money scheme with additional desirable properties, including the ability to turn a quantum coin into a classical check.
+We construct a tokenized signature scheme based on Aaronson and Christiano's quantum money~\cite{aaronson13quantum}, and discuss its security.
+We also show how other notions of security could be achieved, including revocability, testability, and everlasting revocability.
+Finally, we show that any testable tokenized signature scheme can be used as a quantum money scheme with additional desirable properties, including the ability to turn a quantum bill into a classical check.

-\onote{TODO: - In the submission, make sure that the abstract has quotations around the text which is currently in italics (using textit).